-- Student submitted own video/DVD.

-- Interview was within 8-10 minutes.

-- Student's videotape/or DVD of the interview is of quality for the marker to accurately evaluate its content, write-up of findings, and critique of the interview (e.g., sound, setup, visibility of client interview).
+- Student submitted own video/DVD with written assignment. - Interview was within 8-10 minutes. - Student's videotape/or DVD of the interview is of quality for the marker to accurately evaluate its content, write-up of findings, and critique of the interview (e.g., sound, setup, visibility of client interview).